actiontech/dble/docs/QUICKSTART.md

 tail -f logs/wrapper.log
 ```

-You should see "Server startup successfully. see logs in logs/dble.log".
+You should see "Server startup successfully. see logs in logs/OBsharding-D.log".

 ## 5.connect
 As a distributed-database imitate mysql,you can use all Mysql classic connection.
-In this case you can connect to the dble using command:
+In this case you can connect to the OBsharding-D using command:
 ```
 mysql -p -P8066 -h 127.0.0.1 -u root
 ```